Tuesday, July 25, 2017

 'Battlefield' is the name I gave the City Stadium on the edge of Shieldfield and Heaton affording recreational space and fine views over Ouseburn and the Tyne towards Gateshead the south.
 The 'battle' was to ask our Council (in the late 90s) to think again about building a 1300 space car park over the 'site'.
 At that time I learned that this piece of greenery has no status as 'open space'.
 Due to history – it is actually landfill – it cannot be built on as far as I understand so the Council, or, rather, the Council's permanent officials have sought to 'do something with it'.
 Fortunately they haven't and recent cash-in-hand from government that helps our Council keep its large direct labour force in work meant the creation of a cycle track.
 The unexpected consequence has been to create er, a park.
 In 1997 it looked much less so than nowadays.
 So good things come to those that wait.

-The Guardian is pointing out in useful way what is happening.
+The Guardian is pointing out in a useful way what is happening.
 True some tidying up and separation of walkers (revellers) and traffic is good.
-But is coming at a price?
+But is it coming at a price?

 A link to the Guardian online article here.
 It's very London focussed but unfortunately grabbing formerly public space for a corporate possession and therefore possible exclusive uses, is not confined to London.

 The image above is of the quasi open space, Granary Square around the corner from The Guardian's own offices in King's Cross.
 They know of that of which they write.

 * I lived through Austerity 1.0 (1945 –)